noahshinn/solvent-namd/README.md

 # SolventDynamics
 SolventDynamics is an open-source code for computing accelerated non-adiabatic molecular dynamics by utilizing machine learning inferred energy and force vectors.

 **PLEASE NOTE:** the Solvent Dynamics code is still under active development.
+Single-state dynamics can be performed with this current version.
+The FSSH algorithm is in dev status.

 ## Installation
 Python >= 3.7